Lutetium (177Lu) oxodotreotide: Adverse effects

+History

-The European Commission approved lutetium (177Lu) oxodotreotide (trade name Lutathera) "for the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumours (GEP-NETs) in adults" in September 2017.
+The European Commission approved lutetium (177Lu) oxodotreotide (brand name Lutathera) "for the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumours (GEP-NETs) in adults" in September 2017.

-177Lu DOTA-TATE was approved in the United States for the treatment of SSTR positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs), including foregut, midgut and hindgut neuroendocrine tumors in adults, in January 2018.
+177Lu dotatate was approved in the United States for the treatment of SSTR positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs), including foregut, midgut and hindgut neuroendocrine tumors in adults, in January 2018.
 This was the first time a radiopharmaceutical had been approved for the treatment of GEP-NETs in the United States.

-The U.S. Food and Drug Administration (FDA) approved 177Lu dotatate based primarily on evidence from one clinical trial, NETTER-1 of 229 participants with somatostatin-receptor positive midgut GEP-NETs.
+The US Food and Drug Administration (FDA) approved 177Lu dotatate based primarily on evidence from one clinical trial, NETTER-1 of 229 participants with somatostatin-receptor positive midgut GEP-NETs.
 Enrolled participants had tumors which could not be surgically removed and were worsening while receiving treatment with octreotide.

 Participants were randomly assigned to receive either 177Lu dotatate with long-acting octreotide or long-acting octreotide, at a higher dose, alone.
 177Lu dotatate was injected through the vein and long-acting octreotide was injected in the muscle.
 Both, participants and health care providers knew which treatment was given.
 The benefit of 177Lu dotatate was evaluated by measuring the length of time that tumors did not grow after treatment and compared it to the control group (progression free survival).

 The FDA considered additional data from a second study based on data from 1,214 participants with somatostatin receptor-positive tumors, including GEP-NETS, who received 177Lu dotatate at a single site in the Netherlands, Erasmus MC.
 All participants received 177Lu dotatate with octreotide.
 Participants and health care providers knew which treatment was given.
 The benefit of 177Lu dotatate was evaluated by measuring if and how much the tumor size changed during treatment (the overall response rate).
 Complete or partial tumor shrinkage was reported in 16 percent of a subset of 360 participants with GEP-NETs who were evaluated for response by the FDA.
 Participants initially enrolled in the study received 177Lu dotatate as part of an expanded access program.

-The FDA granted the application for 177Lu dotatate priority review designation and orphan drug designation.
+The FDA granted the application for 177Lu dotatate priority review and orphan drug designations.
 The FDA granted the approval of Lutathera to Advanced Accelerator Applications.